By Jose Meyer – Project Manager at Santex

 - The reward we receive for having completed those activities.

 Identifying these components is a great first step toward being able to start implementing a new, good habit or to break an old, bad habit.

 In hist book “7 Habits of Highly Effective People,” Stephen Covey summarizes years of study and research on the habits that we need to incorporate to improve our efficiency in both our professional and personal lives.

 Habit 1: BE PROACTIVE

-Complaining, blaming the government, blaming our parents or other people about our fate is a characteristic of REACTIVE people.
+Complaining, blaming the government, blaming our parents or other people about our fate is very characteristic of REACTIVE people.
 These people live their lives according to the circumstances that surround them, or given certain conditions.